huynhtrankhanh/CoqCP/README.md

 **Call for contributors:** I'm bad at proofs.
-If you're good with proofs, ping me at https://coq.zulipchat.com and we'll talk.
+If you're good with proofs, email qcdz9r6wpcbh59@gmail.com and we'll talk.

 **You can't bluff a computer.**